RosoVRgarden/VRgarden-tutorials/VRgarden_water.md

 <p align="left"><img src="images/water01.jpg"/></p>

+## Small piece of water

-5. URP Water is an easy to use water.
+URP Water is an easy to use water.
 First you need to set the Depth Texture and the Opaque Texture as in the previous examples.

 <p align="left"><img src="images/water01.jpg"/></p>

 5.1 You need to create a material (+ sign, near the Assets) and choose URP Water&gt;Standard in the list of shaders.
 Play with the options and look at the demo.
 In the mode, the flow is an interesting way to create movement in the water.
 The reflexion can come from many places, use a reflexion probe as it is the easiest.
 The foam shows around the object that intersects with the water and the caustic is similar to the caustic effect seen earlier (only simpler).

-6. Add life to the sea.
+## Add life to your water
 You can add life to your water by adding fish, <b>Fish School Bundle</b> and some decoration.

-7. More information.</p>
+## More information
 <p class="p4"><span class="s2">RAM 3 - <a href="https://www.youtube.com/watch?v=VI7CiHcemzU"><span class="s3">https://www.youtube.com/watch?v=VI7CiHcemzU</span></a></span></p>
 <p class="p4"><span class="s2">Crest User Manual: <a href="https://crest.readthedocs.io/en/stable/user/initial-setup.html?rp=urp"><span class="s3">https://crest.readthedocs.io/en/stable/user/initial-setup.html?rp=urp</span></a></span></p>
 <p class="p4"><span class="s2">KWS Water System: <a href="https://www.youtube.com/watch?v=8_NSuJBELus"><span class="s3">https://www.youtube.com/watch?v=8_NSuJBELus</span></a></span></p>